Unity-Technologies/com.unity.netcode.gameobjects/testproject/Assets/Tests/Runtime/MultiprocessRuntime/readme.md

 Tests when launched locally will simply create new OS processes for each worker players.

 ![](readme-ressources/OrchestrationOverview.jpg)
-*Note that this diagram is still WIP*
+*Note that this diagram is still WIP for the CI part*
 ### Bokken orchestration
 todo
 ### CI